 Earlier we wrote about an Oscar-nominated film preserved at the National Archives (NARA) called Jenny is a Good Thing.
 It was produced in 1969 by the Department of Health, Education, and Welfare, but for a long time we didn’t know where the original film reels were stored.
 In 2007, NARA archivists rescued over 3,000 government … Continue reading Film Preservation 201: Exploring A&B Rolls with “Jenny is a Good Thing”

 This post was written by Criss Kovac.
 Criss is the supervisor of the National Archives Motion Picture Preservation Lab.
-The Restoration Nine From Little Rock was commissioned by George Stevens, Jr., head of the United States Information Agency (USIA), and directed by Charles Guggenheim.
-The film won the Academy Award for Best Documentary Short on April … Continue reading Restoring Nine from Little Rock
+The Restoration Nine From Little Rock (Local Identifier: 306.5160) was commissioned by George Stevens, Jr., head of the United States Information Agency (USIA), and directed by Charles Guggenheim.
+The film won the Academy Award for Best Documentary … Continue reading Restoring Nine from Little Rock

 How to Succeed with Brunettes (1967) and Return of Count Spirochete (1973): The Motion Picture Preservation Lab’s Favorite Titles from the DVIC Accession Sure, the National Archives holds films a lot of really important historical films.
 Beautifully made educational films about government programs during the Great Depression?
 Yeah, we’ve got that.
 Millions of feet of … Continue reading Don’t Shut Your Date in the Door: Military Dating Dos and Don’ts